-Once you see some housekeeping rules about ChatGPT, including potential errors in data, how OpenAI collects data, and how users can submit feedback, you know you have successfully registered — you’re in!
+You’ll see some basic rules about ChatGPT, including potential errors in data, how OpenAI collects data, and how users can submit feedback — all of which have some wondering about whether or not ChatGPT is safe to use.
+Once you’re through that, you know you have successfully registered.
+You’re in!

 Yes, the basic version of ChatGPT is completely free to use.
 There’s no limit to how much you can use ChatGPT in a day, though there is a word and character limit for responses.

 It’s not free for OpenAI to continue running it, of course.
 Initial estimates are currently that OpenAI spends around $3 million per month to continue running ChatGPT, which is around $100,000 per day.
 A report from April indicated that the price of operation is closer to $700,000 per day.